 Federal prosecutors often charge individuals with mail and wire fraud when they do not have enough evidence to prove another criminal charge or when the other crime is only punishable under state law.
 Anyone who uses the United States mail, deposits a check, uses the telephone, emails or sends a fax runs the risk of being prosecuted under the federal mail and wire fraud laws.
 In addition, anything sent through UPS, Fed Ex and any other interstate carrier is susceptible to a charge of mail fraud.

 For more than 30 years, Philadelphia attorney Hope Lefeber has defended individuals and businesses accused of federal mail and wire fraud crimes.
 As a former Enforcement Attorney for the United States Securities & Exchange Commission, Ms. Lefeber's experience enables her to understand how the federal government operates, and therefore, enables her to best prepare a winning defense.
 When you face federal allegations of mail or wire fraud a thorough investigation is critical.
 Ms. Lefeber has at her disposal a team of experts and investigators that ensures the best preparation and strategy to obtain the best results.

 Hope Lefeber is extremely well-known and respected among her colleagues and Judges in the federal courts for her aggressive and effective representation of her clients.
-She has been recognized as a Super Lawyer and honored among the Top 10 Criminal Defense Attorneys in Pennsylvania by the National Academy of Criminal Defense Attorneys and among the Top 100 Trial Lawyers by the National Trial Lawyers Association
+She has been consistently honored as a Pennsylvania Super Lawyer, as one of the Top 100 Trial Lawyers by the National Trial Lawyers Association, and as one of the Top 10 Criminal Defense Attorneys in Pennsylvania by the National Academy of Criminal Defense Attorneys.

 Ms. Lefeber is tireless in her pursuit of her client's constitutional rights.